 - Copy BrushColor: to copy the color column to a new color data item, with the name of the original item, the extension Copy and a sequence number.
-This way color columns that cannot be edited (e.g. because read from an odbc source) can be copied, the copy item can be edited. - Remove BrushColor: to remove the column from the view - Ramp Colors: multiple color cells can be selected to ramp the colors.
+This way color columns that cannot be edited (e.g. because read from an ODBC source) can be copied, the copy item can be edited. - Remove BrushColor: to remove the column from the view - Ramp Colors: multiple color cells can be selected to ramp the colors.
 Select a start and end color for the ramp, and activate this menu option.
-The ramp can be made for all classes or a random selection of at least two consecutive classes. - Classify original data item: to classify the original data item, see the classes column. - Classes: to split and merge classes, see the classes column. - Copy Table: to copy the whole classification scheme.
+The ramp can be made for all classes or a random selection of at least two consecutive classes. - Change Color: Select a color from a palette editor or set the color to fully transparent - Classify original data item: to classify the original data item, see the class's column. - Copy Table class unit: to copy the whole classification scheme.

 Label: individual labels can be edited by activating the cell and typing a new label or by pressing the F2 function key and editing the current label.
-The pop up menu option for this column contains the following options:
+The pop-up menu option for this column contains the following options:

 - Copy Label: to copy the label column to a new color data item, with the name of the original item, the extension Copy and a sequence number.
-This way label columns that cannot be edited (e.g. because read from an odbc source) can be copied, the copy item can be edited. - Remove Label: to remove the column from the view - Classify original data item: to classify the original data item, see the classes column. - Classes: to split and merge classes, see the classes column. - ReLabel: to relabel the contents of the label column with derived labels from the class boundaries

-- Copy Table: to copy the whole classification scheme.
+This way label columns that cannot be edited (e.g. because read from an ODBC source) can be copied, the copy item can be edited. - Remove Label: to remove the column from the view - Classify original data item: to classify the original data item, see the class's column. - ReLabel: to relabel the contents of the label column with derived labels from the class boundaries - Copy Table class unit: to copy the whole classification scheme.

 Classes: individual classes can be edited by activating the cell and typing a new class value or by pressing the F2 function key and editing the current class value.
-The pop up menu option for this column contains the following options:
+The popup menu option for this column contains the following options: